Elaine Paige: 2014–present: 50th Anniversary, farewell tour

 At the end of 2013 Paige announced a concert tour, Page by Page by Paige, which focused on her 50th anniversary in show business and was advertised as a farewell tour.
-The 40th anniversary tour in 2008 marked 40 years since her debut on the West End stage, and the 50th anniversary tour in 2014 marked 50 years since her first stage performance.
-The tour featured Gardar Thor Cortes performing a number of songs, both solo and duets with Paige, and was sold out at all venues.
+The 40th-anniversary tour in 2008 marked 40 years since her debut on the West End stage, and the 50th-anniversary tour in 2014 marked 50 years since her first stage performance.
+The tour featured Garðar Thór Cortes performing a number of songs, both solo and duets with Paige, and was sold out at all venues.
 The tour ran from 9 to 20 October 2014, concluding at the Royal Albert Hall, London.
 Other stops included Cardiff, Bristol, Manchester, Newcastle (Gateshead), Glasgow, Birmingham and Bournemouth.
 Due to a throat infection, one concert in Brighton had to be cancelled.
 Dates in Ireland were postponed before being rescheduled, with Paige giving four sold-out concerts in Dublin (two evenings), Limerick and Cork between 10 and 16 February 2015.